Dealing With Paternity Issues In Brevard County

 Paternity issues can impact families in different ways.
 When the parents of a child are not married, either party can go to the court for assistance with child support and establishing or enforcing time-sharing (visitation) agreements and/or orders.

-Ms. Abbott can help Brevard County parents take the necessary steps to establish paternity.
-She has more than 20 years of experience in representing parents with these types of cases and knows how to navigate the process.
+Ms. Abbott can help parents in Indialantic, West Melbourne, Suntree and other parts of Brevard County take the necessary steps to establish paternity.
+She has more than twenty (20) years of experience in representing parents with these types of cases and knows how to navigate the process.

 For Mothers Needing Child Support